Piyushsahu99/BloodLink/backend/docs/API_DOCUMENTATION.md

-# BloodLink API Documentation
+# Raktchain API Documentation

-This document provides detailed information about the BloodLink API endpoints, request/response formats, and authentication requirements.
+This document provides detailed information about the Raktchain API endpoints, request/response formats, and authentication requirements.

 ## 🔐 Authentication